07 Feb Executive Spotlight: Anand Mahindra

 For marketers looking to get their executive on social media, the choice of social media platform(s) depends on the business goals.
 If driving business is the primary objective, LinkedIn and Facebook are generally preferred, whereas setting an executive up as a thought leader would point to platforms like LinkedIn and Twitter.

-In many of his previous interviews, he has stressed the fact how CEOs and executives need to have a social media presence.
+In many of his previous interviews, Anand Mahindra has stressed the fact of how CEOs and executives need to have a social media presence.
 By understanding the value of being on social media and the differences between each platform, executives can help their brand drive business goals, while positioning themselves on social as an authentic individual.

 Is your marketing team ready to get your executive(s) on social media?
 Book a free consultation and learn more about why having execs on social can help your brand achieve its business goals.
 In the meantime, why not follow Influential Executive on Twitter for inspiring leadership quotes from today’s top executives, leadership tips, and more!